Sun, Salt and Vitamin Sea: Top 5 Snorkelling Tours in Cairns

 The Tropical Beach – Green Island Reef Cruise

 A trip to Green Island is for a good dose of snorkelling with a spot of relaxation on a white sandy beach.
 This island is the only coral cay on the Great Barrier Reef with a rainforest growing, making for a very tropical experience.

 A snorkel tour is the best way to discover the vibrant marine life just offshore, all under the watchful eye of a snorkelling safety officer.

 You can make the trip either full or half-day to suit your needs, and the boat will deposit you on the island’s white sands just 45 minutes after departing Cairns.

 Brilliant for beach-lovers and anyone short on time.

 Great Barrier Reef helpful tips

-Whichever Great Barrier Reef tour you decide on make sure to use a reef-friendly sunscreen and Slip on a shirt, slap on a hat and slop on some sunscreen.
+Whichever Great Barrier Reef tour you decide on, Slip on a shirt, slap on a hat and slop on some sunscreen.